docker/docs/engine/security/rootless.md

 ## Known limitations

 - Only the following storage drivers are supported:
-  - `overlay2` (only if running with kernel 5.11 or later, or Ubuntu-flavored kernel, or Debian-flavored kernel)
+  - `overlay2` (only if running with kernel 5.11 or later, or Ubuntu-flavored kernel)
   - `fuse-overlayfs` (only if running with kernel 4.18 or later, and `fuse-overlayfs` is installed)
   - `btrfs` (only if running with kernel 4.18 or later, or `~/.local/share/docker` is mounted with `user_subvol_rm_allowed` mount option)
   - `vfs`